wiigelec/skw/builder/README.md

 # ScratchKit Builder (SKW Builder)

 ScratchKit Builder is a sophisticated, automated build system designed to construct custom Linux distributions from source.
-It is heavily inspired by projects like Linux From Scratch (LFS) and automates the entire pipeline, from parsing build instructions to compiling, packaging, and deploying the resulting software.
+It is heavily inspired by Linux From Scratch (LFS) and automates the entire pipeline, from parsing build instructions to compiling, packaging, and deploying the resulting software.

 ## Core Responsibilities 🎯